bagra98/lightroom-public-apis/src/pages/index.md

 ---
-title: Overview - Adobe Lightroom APi
+title: Overview - Adobe Lightroom API
 description: This is the overview page of Adobe Lightroom API
 contributors:
   - https://github.com/bagra98